 The above three categorifications of $V^{\otimes n}$ are closely related to the bordered-Floer ``strands algebras'' $\A(\Zc)$ for (generalized) arc diagrams\footnote{i.e. chord diagrams} $\Zc$ (Sartori's categorification is more algebraic but is closely related \cite{LaudaManion} to Ozsv{\'a}th--Szab{\'o}'s bordered $\HFK$).
 Specifically, the diagrams $\Zc$ in question appear as three of the four vertices of a square of diagrams; see Figure~\ref{fig:FourSquare}.
 The horizontal edges of the square are diagrammatic equivalences (sequences of arcslides) giving derived equivalences for the corresponding algebras $\A(\Zc)$.
 The vertical edges of the square are the operation $\mathcal{Z} \leftrightarrow \Zc_*$ from \cite{LOTMorphism} which should, by analogy with the results of \cite{LOTMorphism}, give Koszul dualities for the corresponding algebras $\A(\Zc)$.

 The diagram $\Zc$ in the top left corner of Figure~\ref{fig:FourSquare} is the one remaining diagram in this square that has not yet been used to categorify $V^{\otimes n}$ or define bordered-Floer bimodules.
-Like the diagram related to Tian's theory (bottom left corner), the algebra $\A(\Zc)$ for the top-left diagram $\Zc$ arises as a tensor power $\ootimes^n$, and the technical difficulties related to Heegaard diagram bimodules for the algebras on the top side of the diagram should not arise for the algebras on the bottom side.\footnote{Petkova--V{\'e}rtesi avoid these issues by modifying the diagrams, helping explain why they categorify a different representation than $V^{\otimes n}$; similar modification to Tian's diagrams would be more drastic.}
+Like the diagram related to Tian's theory (bottom left corner), the algebra $\A(\Zc)$ for the top-left diagram $\Zc$ arises as a tensor power $\ootimes^n$.

 In this paper we initiate the study of categorifications of $\gl(1|1)$ representations and bordered theories for $\HFK$ based on the diagram $\Zc$ in the top-left corner of Figure~\ref{fig:FourSquare}.
 In order to work with bigraded algebras and bimodules, we define a differential bigraded 2-category $\U^-$ (based on $\U$) that categorifies the idempotented form $\Udot_q(\gl(1|1)^-)$ of the negative half of $U_q(\gl(1|1))$, as well as a bigraded version of the tensor product $\ootimes$ from \cite{ManionRouquier}.